nesaranaeem/bangla-hadith-api/README.md

 ## Method

 **all request method is get.**

+*Credits: I don't know who created this hadiths digital database. i found some big sizes Hadiths database on internet. then, i organized and prepared it to use as api*

-*NOTE: i have tried my best to provide accurate information. but nobody perfects. if you found any error please contact hello@nesaran.com. please test before use.*
+*NOTE: i have tried my best to provide accurate information. but nobody is perfect. if you found any error please contact hello@nesaran.com. please test before use.*

 *jazakallah khair,*